Shrimp, Vegetable and Pecan Pasta

 Makes 6 Servings

 Melt the butter with the olive oil in a large skillet over medium-high heat.
-Add the bell peppers and shallots and cook, stirring until the vegetables are just soft, about 3 minutes.
-Add the garlic and cook, stirring, for 1 minute.
-Using a slotted spoon, transfer the vegetables to a large bowl.
+Add the bell peppers and shallots, stirring for about 3 minutes until the vegetables become soft.
+Add the garlic, and stir for 1 minute.
+Then, using a slotted spoon, transfer the vegetables to a large bowl.

-Add the shrimp to the hot skillet and cook, stirring, for 1 minute.
-Add the shrimp or chicken broth, scraping the bottom and sides of the skillet and cook for 30 seconds.
-Add the cream and bring to a boil.
-Cook, stirring, until the shrimp are just cooked through, 3 to 4 minutes.
-Using a slotted spoon, remove the shrimp and place them in the bowl with the vegetables.
+Add the shrimp to the hot skillet, and stir for 1 minute.
+Then, add the shrimp or chicken broth, and cook for 30 seconds, scraping the bottom and sides of the skillet.
+Add the cream, and bring to a boil.
+Continue stirring the mixture for 3 or 4 minutes until the shrimp are fully cooked.
+Using a slotted spoon, remove the shrimp, and place them in the bowl with the vegetables.

-Boil the liquid in the skillet until it is reduced and thick enough to coat the back of a spoon, about 3 minutes.
-Pour the mixture into the bowl with the vegetables and shrimp.
-Add the pasta, basil, salt, black pepper and cayenne and toss to coat evenly.
+For about 3 minutes, boil the remaining liquid in the skillet until it is reduced and thick enough to coat the back of your spoon.
+Pour this mixture into the bowl with the vegetables and shrimp.
+Then, add the pasta, basil, salt, black pepper and cayenne.
+Toss to coat evenly.

-Put equal amounts of the pasta mixture in shallow soup bowls and garnish with equal amounts of the Elliott pecan pieces and Parmesan cheese.
+Place equal amounts of the pasta mixture in shallow soup bowls, and garnish with Elliott pecan pieces and Parmesan cheese.
 Serve warm.